EricMGustafson/fs-journal/quizzes/week06.md

 **2.** What is the difference between a vue `component` and `page`?
 <!-- enter you answer in the space below -->
 ```
+a page is the entire view and a component is a small part of the page that can be reused elsewhere
 ```
 **3.** What feature of Vue can be used to repeat an element using a collection of data?
 <!-- enter you answer in the space below -->